 - Due to COVID-19, food and drink are not permitted in the Law Library.

 - The unavailability of Library materials is frustrating to all library users.
 Please either correctly reshelve books you have used or place them on the reshelving carts located throughout the Library.
 Your colleagues will appreciate it!

 - If you need to refer back to library materials, please scan the materials you need.

 - Please be aware of the different quiet and talking areas within the Library.
 Within the talking areas, please keep your voices at a low volume.
 Please step outside into the lobby or use the upstairs lounges for extended conversations.

-- Cell phones may not be used in the Law Library.
+- Cell phone conversations are not permitted in the Law Library.
 All patrons should turn off the ring feature on their phones so that the noise does not disturb other patrons.
-Conversations on these phones should be carried on outside the Law Library.

 - If you are planning to use audio on any device, please use headphones.

 - Please do not write in, underline or otherwise mutilate library materials.